Asuraaaaa/GLA-Framework/README.txt

 If you have any other issues, join my Discord at: http://links.haxersalwayswin.net/discord and say you are from the FiveM Forums.
 We have a whole team of experts that are there to help.

+Thanks to Benjamin M. for helping fix this release!